W-Floyd/solus-deepin/README.md

 ***

+*2018-03-24.1* - Gone back through all my packages, spent way too long fighting `treefrog-framework`, but have no un-commited files or changes now.
+Will start upgrading more things in the morning...
+Some things of note:
+* If I don't include a rundep that the arch repos do, it's because I can't see why I need it.
+I will slowly try to add these back in as I determine why I need them
+* All things considered, the desktop is running really well.
+Niggling issues include:
+  * Dock power menu does not work, can't see why (that is, the error message says it can't find a file that I think exists)
+  * Dock/Launcher/Control Center are sporadic about HiDPI support when launched by startdde (that is, at login).
+If manually launched from the terminal, they're fine.
+Need to investigate what flags might cause that.

 *2018-03-23.1* - Still more combing through.
 Trying to make sure `startdde` has all the correct deps to run the DE.
 Mostly working?
 Running under a VM to test stock has issues since window manager stuff gets knocked about for the sake of performance (and perhaps rightly so, but still).

 *2018-03-22.1* - Combing back through with a locked set of packages (there are some updates floating out there - I'm leaving them until I rebuild the whole stack).
 Have pretty much made sure the current (normally working, i.e - not the image viewer) desktop apps have all the correct deps to run solo.